Ben Brading 5 min read

 Business energy monitoring systems can provide the following event-driven alerts:

-• Maximum demand alerts – Notifies users when maximum demand exceeds the Maximum Import Capacity on an individual business electricity connection.
+• Maximum demand alerts – Triggered when maximum demand exceeds the Maximum Import Capacity on an individual business electricity connection.

-• Equipment failure detection – Identifies malfunctioning machinery based on energy anomalies.
+• Equipment failure detection – Malfunctioning machinery detected through energy anomalies in sub-meters.

 Benchmarking